Skip to content

 </view>

-Reusable two-button footer with divider.
-Provides the standard “secondary | primary” button layout.
+Reusable button footer with divider.
+Provides the standard “secondary | primary” layout, plus an optional third (tertiary) leading action.

 API props: